 Payment of a parking charge is an admission of liability.
-Appeals will not be accepted after payment has been made.
+Appeals will not be considered after payment has been made

 I was given a Pay and Display ticket from a driver leaving the car park.
 Why was I issued a parking charge?

 Tickets are not transferable between vehicles, each vehicle must purchase a ticket prior to leaving the car park from a pay and display machine and ensure that it is correctly displayed.